-Featuring over 50 artworks, this will be the most comprehensive exhibition of Yves Klein in the UK to date.
-Visitors will be able to explore Klein’s wide-ranging practice, including painting, sculpture and large-scale installation.
+Featuring over 50 artworks, visitors were able to explore Klein’s wide-ranging practice, including painting, sculpture and large-scale installation.
 One of the most influential artists of his generation, his pioneering artistic experiments anticipated and inspired movements in conceptual art, minimalism and performance art.
 Klein is best known for the development of his own vivid ultramarine pigment, International Klein Blue (IKB), which became a symbolic part of his practice, a key to reaching the ‘infinite’ and ‘sublime’ through pure colour.

-Yves Klein at Blenheim Palace will feature a large-scale blue pigment installation and a number of Klein’s Monochrome Paintings, the dazzling uninterrupted colour punctuating and transforming the visitor’s aesthetic experience of the opulent baroque surroundings of The Great Hall and principal rooms.
-Paintings from his groundbreaking Anthropometry series will also be on display, for which Klein employed models as ‘living brushes’ to create marks on the canvas in front of an audience, as well as Fire Paintings and Klein’s later works in gold.
+Yves Klein at Blenheim Palace featured a large-scale blue pigment installation and a number of Klein’s Monochrome Paintings, the dazzling uninterrupted colour punctuating and transforming the visitor’s experience of the opulent baroque surroundings of The Great Hall and principal rooms.
+A painting from his groundbreaking Anthropometry series was also on display, for which Klein employed models as ‘living brushes’ to create marks on the canvas in front of an audience, as well as one of his late Fire Paintings and works in gold.
 Klein blended traditional artistic mediums and imagery with dynamic techniques and performance, erasing the boundaries between process and artwork.
-Sponge Sculptures, made from the sponges Klein painted with, saturated with pigment will be on show alongside other free-standing works inspired by Classical Greek sculptures such as a Venus de Milo, coated in IKB.
+Sponge Sculptures, made from the sponges Klein painted with saturated with pigment, were on show alongside other free-standing works inspired by Classical Greek sculptures such as a number of Blue Venus works, coated in IKB.